 September is typically the least rainy of the warm months.
-1st half the route should have temperatures between 5-15 celcius and 2nd half 0-10 celcius.
+1st half the route should have temperatures between 5-15 celcius and 2nd half between 0-10 celcius.
 On clear nights temperature is likely to go below 0 degrees and when it is raining, temperature is typically a little higher.
-There is a above zero change of snow between cp3 and finish.
+There is above zero change of snow around cp3.

-Road network for most parts is in excellent condition and there are only a few roads that are forbidden from cyclists.
-Only roads near your route that are not allowed for cyclists are likely to be around Helsinki and parts of road 4 in Finland.
+Road network for most parts is in excellent condition and you are unlikely to cross any roads that are forbidden from cyclists.
 Most roads in the region are in Google street view.
 There is no principal reason to avoid smaller gravel roads.
 They are likely to be in good condition when it’s not raining.

 Polar circle is around half way of the route.
 Autumn foliage in the north is stunning.
 Also after Polar circle the chance of northern lights during the night is more than 50% and at finish line they are seen almost every night.
 Northern half of Finland is area of reindeer husbandry where reindeer wander around freely.
 There are about 200000 reindeers and only a few more citizens in Lapland.
 Finland is known as a land of thousand lakes.
 There are actually 168000 lakes over size of 500 square meters.

 Route and controls

 Here are the controls on a map.
 Details of the controls are provided to participants in the ride manual.

 2nd control Halla, Hyrynsalmia

 3rd control Pulmankijärvi, Utsjoki